 - Mixology (ökocat + grass)

 - Mixology (Walnut + splash of grass)

-Crystal litters also work very well in Boxscoop, but they do not clump, and we typically recommend clumping litters so you can get the urine out.
+Fine grain crystal litters like Pretty Litter also work very well in Boxscoop, but they do not clump, and we typically recommend clumping litters so you can get the urine out.
 Pellet litters are not recommend for Boxscoop.
 The pellets will not sift through the scoop.

 If you have any questions at all, please reach out to us at email@example.com

 - If the scoop is popping out of the slots, there is a good chance you are using a heavy litter and/or rotating the scoop in the wrong direction.
 You should rotate the handles towards you, so the scoop moves away from you.
 If you push the handles away from you, and rotate the scoop towards you than it will pop out of the slots.